 Primary Appeal

-Primary Appeals will be held when a Faculty/Student Meeting does not resolve the situation.
+Primary Appeals will be held when a Faculty/Student Meeting does not resolve the situation in cases 2b and 2c above.
 A student may initiate a Primary Appeal by written request to the Department Chair/Director of the course’s department or appropriate administrator of the college in which the course resides.
 This request must be made within 10 working days of the Faculty/Student Meeting.

 Notification.
 The Department Chair/Director or appropriate administrator shall present both the faculty member and the student with the allegations of violation as well as the basis for appeal (if initiated by the student).
 The allegations document shall indicate that a Primary Appeal will be held as soon as practical after the alleged infraction has come to the attention of the faculty member.
 A copy of this document shall be copied to the Associate Dean of the college in which the course resides.